The Dyslexia Diagnosis

 Your wonderful educational psychologist explains to you that your child should begin tutoring right away with an Orton-Gillingham based reading program.
 Ok, great!
 You have a direction to go in.

 But wait?
-How do I find someone to teach my child?
+How do you find someone to teach your child?
 Can’t the school do that?
-After all, I pay taxes!
-They should be able to give my child what they need to be successful!
+After all, you pay taxes!
+They should be able to give your child what they need to be successful!
 Unfortunately, they can’t.
 I’ll share more about that later.

 Does Your Child Have Auditory Issues?

 There are two types of students we see at WNY Dyslexia Specialists, LLC.
 The first is the dyslexic child with no auditory issues.
 They can easily distinguish between sounds and hang on to those sounds in their auditory memory.
 They are ready to begin an Orton-Gillingham reading intervention.

 But what if your child has been diagnosed with central auditory processing disorder, or they struggle to distinguish between sounds?
 Can they start in an Orton-Gillingham based program?
 From my experience, no, they cannot.
 If they try, they will likely make extremely slow progress or no progress at all.

 We chose to use the Barton Reading & Spelling System which is the only Orton-Gillingham based system that requires students to pass a student screening to begin the program.

 Orton-Gillingham Won’t Work for A Child With Auditory Discrimination and Auditory Memory Issues

 This is important!
 Why?
 It’s important because starting an Orton-Gillingham based program with auditory memory or discrimination issues will be a very large waste of your time and your hard-earned money.
 The auditory issues MUST be corrected first.

 Your child may learn to read without correcting the auditory discrimination and auditory memory issues, but they will struggle mightily with spelling as spelling requires the ability to process sounds, match them to the correct symbols, follow the appropriate rules, and spell the word correctly.